 Division of Responsibilities

-The Board has established clearly defined and well understood roles for George Elliott as Chairman of the Company, and Keith Neilson as Chief Executive Officer.
+The Board has established clearly defined and well understood roles for the Chairman of the Company and the Chief Executive Officer.
+A summary of the responsibilities of these roles is contained in the table below.
 The Chairman is responsible for the leadership of the Board, ensuring its effectiveness and setting its agenda.
 Once strategic and financial objectives have been agreed by the Board, it is the Chief Executive Officer’s responsibility to ensure they are delivered upon.
-To facilitate this, Keith Neilson as CEO chairs the Group’s Operations Board which comprises the Chief Financial Officer and six further members of the Senior Management Team.
+To facilitate this, Keith Neilson as CEO chairs the Group’s Operations Board that comprises the Chief Financial Officer and five further members of the Senior Management Team.
 The day-to-day operation of the Group’s business is managed by this Operations Board, subject to the clearly defined authority limits.

-George Elliott was appointed Chairman of the Board in August 2007, shortly before the Company listed on the AIM market.
-At that time the then Board satisfied themselves that he was independent, fulfilling the requirements of the Code.
-George has a depth of experience both as Chairman and a non-executive director for a number of other companies, including other listed companies, details of which can be found in the Directors’ biographies on page 14.
+In the period from 1 July to 12 November 2019, George Elliott was Chairman of the Board, having served as a Director in that role since August 2007, shortly before the Company listed on the AIM market.
+At that time the then Board satisfied themselves that George was independent, fulfilling the requirements of the Code.
+As noted above, George did not stand for re-election as a Director of the Company at the AGM in 2019 and stepped down as Chairman on 12 November 2019.

 The Composition of the Board